IMT-Project-LTS-SR/MRUNet-for-MODIS-super-resolution/README.md

 python modis_data_preprocessing.py --year_begin <year_begin> --year_end <year_end>
 ```

-## 2. Train and test **Multi residual U-net**
+## 2. Train and test **Multi-residual U-Net**

-Our principle contribution in this project is to design and implement a new deep learning model based on U-net architecture called **Multi-residual U-net**.
+Our principle contribution in this project is to design and implement a new deep learning model based on U-net architecture called **Multi-residual U-Net**.
 The architecture of this model is shown as below:

 ![MRUnet](images/unet_ushape_ver2_legends_annotated_final-1.png)